PEESEgroup/GCAM-CDR-policy/README.md

 To run the codes in this repository, the following Python and core package versions must be installed:

     pandas~=2.2.1
-    statsmodels~=0.14.1
     geopandas~=0.14.3
     matplotlib~=3.8.3
-    scipy~=1.12.0
     numpy~=1.26.4
+    plotly~=5.24.1

+    Python ~ 3.11
-    GCAM model version 7.0
+    GCAM model version 7.1

 ## Installation Guide and Running a Demo

+Recommended installation is from the zenodo link here: TBD.

 The GCAM model was run on a HP Pavilion Desktop TP01-3xxx using Microsoft Windows 11 Home, with 64GB of RAM.
-A typical model run will take ~1 day to run when using the SSP pathways, or ~30 minutes otherwise.
+A typical model run will take ~30 minutes to run when using the SSP baseline pathways, expect errors or durations of ~1 day for other SSP/RCP pathways.
 Model errors in intermediate steps are common.

 Users are expected to be proficient in computer software, include the R and Python programming languages, as well as the structure of xml files.

-To reproduce the figures, run plotting_script.py.
+To reproduce the figures in the main manuscript and all data files to produce the figures, run plotting_script.py.
 Feel free to use the existing data and methods as examples to draw new figures.

 To reproduce the GCAM model config xml files, download the GCAM model (http://jgcri.github.io/gcam-doc/index.html).
 Then, copy over the modified config files contained in this repository to the same location in the JCGRI GCAM project directory.